eaudeweb/naaya/eggs/Naaya/Naaya/NaayaSurvey/README.txt

 			- 'Naaya - View Naaya Survey Reports': view the reports;  by default it's given to all users (Authenticated and Anonymous) Also the 'Naaya - Add Naaya Widgets' permission from NaayaWidgets is given by default to Manager and Administrator.

-		N.B.: the 'Naaya - Manage Naaya Survey Template' permission doesn't apply to questions and reports inside a *Survey Template*!
+		N.B.: the 'Naaya - Manage Naaya Survey Template' permission doesn't apply to objects (e.g. questions, reports) inside a *Survey Template*!
 You'll need to give the *edit published object* permission for the *Survey Tool* (/portal_survey) only to trusted users.

 		When a "Survey Tool" is added, the security of the site will be configured as described above.
 		Unsupported: you can also call through the web the manage_configureSite method, e.g. "/portal_survey/manage_configureSite".